SafetyCulture/safetyculture-sdk-python/tools/exporter/README.md

 safetyculture_audit_exporter --config=/path/to/config.yaml --list_export_profiles template_3E631E46F466411B9C09AD804886A8B4
 ```

-Multiple template_ids can be passed, separated by a space
+Multiple template IDs can be passed, separated by a space

 ### How to maintain multiple configurations